Albert Watson (footballer, born 1985)

-Albert Watson (born 8 September 1985) is a Northern Irish professional footballer who plays for NIFL Premiership club Larne as a defender.
+Albert Watson (born 8 September 1985) is a Northern Irish professional footballer who plays for NIFL Premiership side Carrick Rangers.

 Club career

 Early career

 Born in Belfast, Watson made his senior-club debut for Ballymena United on 4 December 2001 in a 1–1 draw against Institute, at 16 years of age.
 He attracted interest from Linfield in February 2008, although any interest concluded when Watson signed a new contract with Ballymena a few days later.
 In January 2011, Watson made his 300th appearance for the club.

 In April 2011 he joined Linfield on a two-year contract, during which the team would capture two consecutive Premiership and Irish Cup doubles.

 FC Edmonton

 On 18 January 2013, it was announced that Watson, along with teammate Daryl Fordyce would not return to Linfield the following season, instead seeking new playing opportunities in Canada.
 On 25 February 2013, it was reported that both Watson and Fordyce would join FC Edmonton.
 Watson was named FC Edmonton captain prior to the 2013 NASL season, and after missing the first few months due to a torn MCL, went on to be named in the NASL Best XI for the season.

 After the 2015 NASL season, Watson signed with the club for a fourth season.
 In August 2016, would go on to become the first player to make 100 appearances for the club.
 After FC Edmonton surrendered a league low 21 goals in 32 games during the 2016 NASL season, Watson was named to the NASL Best 11 for the second time in the 2016 season.